Moaxad/agentic_scraper/README.md

 It can:

 - Check existing ScrapeStorm tasks for your request.
-- If no suitable task exists, ask an AI (deepseek + Groq) to suggest URLs and fields.
+- If no suitable task exists, ask an AI (DeepSeek + Groq) to suggest URLs and fields.
 - Automatically create new tasks via the ScrapeStorm API.
-- It automates handling scraping, pagination, deduplication, and saving data to MySQL (or any preferred RDBMS).
+- Handles scraping, pagination, deduplication, and saving data to MySQL (or any preferred RDBMS).
+- The final goal: take a user prompt ("What data do you want?") and handle the full pipeline from source determination to scraping the data, and pushing data to the preferred data sink.

 ---